Cardiac Rehabilitation is a multi-disciplinary team based in Ayrshire who are here to provide support, advice and education following a cardiac event.

 When you are in hospital after a cardiac event, you may be visited by one of our Specialist Nurses.
 We will chat to you about your cardiac condition and offer support to help you stay well once you get home from hospital.

-Following discharge, you may be telephoned by the team to discuss your well-being, medications, progress, any cardiac risk factors and talk about any goals you would like to set.
-If you prefer, we can host this appointment on Near Me, our video consulting platform, and we can also meet a limited number of patients at our face-to-face clinic.
+Following discharge, you will be invited to a clinic where the team will discuss your well-being, medications, progress, any cardiac risk factors and talk about any goals you would like to set.
+If you prefer, we can host this appointment over the phone.

 Research shows that exercise following a cardiac event is incredibly beneficial for your health.
-Our Specialist Physiotherapists will be able to support you in becoming more active through an individualised, home-based programme.
-You may be invited to attend a face-to-face rehabilitation class, depending on current COVID-19 restrictions.
+Our Specialist Physiotherapists will be able to support you in becoming more active through a cardiac rehabilitation class or an individualised, home-based programme.

 We work closely alongside leisure organisations across Ayrshire and we can refer you to the service that best suits your needs and abilities.